• Skip to primary navigation

 “Yes, but what kind?”

-What Is the Baldfaced Hornet and Is It Dangerous?
+What Is the Bald-Faced Hornet, and Is It Dangerous?

-The reason it was hard to figure out what kind of nest it was is that the “water tower” shape my husband so eloquently described refers to the early stages of the baldfaced hornet nest.
+The reason it was hard to figure out what kind of nest it was is that the “water tower” shape my husband so eloquently described refers to the early stages of the bald-faced hornet nest.
 He’d managed to find it before the wasps had more than a few days to build their elaborate construction.

-The baldfaced hornet is a large stinging insect in the same family as the yellow jacket.
+The bald-faced hornet is a large, stinging insect in the same family as the yellowjacket.
 It actually eats yellow jackets, which is probably why it chose to build its nest where it did.
-Nests of yellow jackets swarm each fall and I get stung at least once or twice in the vegetable garden each autumn.
+Nests of yellow jackets swarm each fall, and I get stung at least once or twice in the vegetable garden each autumn.

-The Lifecycle of the Baldface Hornet
+The Lifecycle of the Bald-faced Hornet

-According to the Department of Entomology at Penn State University, the queen overwinters in the bark, under rocks or similar places.
+According to the Department of Entomology at Penn State University, the queen overwinters in the bark, under rocks, or similar places.
 She emerges in the spring and constructs the original nest by chewing cellulose from rotted wood and mixes it with her saliva.
 This is how she constructed this masterpiece.

 wasp nest with tube